Our Client E-mail Compliment and Referral Page

 Date: Sat, 10 Sep 2005

-Dear Sir...my name is Christopher Cichelly and i work as a carpenter/contractor in Winnipeg, Manitoba.
+Dear Sir, my name is Christopher and I work as a carpenter/contractor in Winnipeg, Manitoba.
 I have really enjoyed your website and I think that you do beautiful work.
-Not wanting to waste your time with compliments (but I can if you want ) I was wondering if you could tell me how i should/could mite inside and outside corners for k style 5 inch eavestrough.
+Not wanting to waste your time with compliments (but I can if you want ) I was wondering if you could tell me how I should/could mite inside and outside corners for K style 5 inch eavestrough.
 I have extensive experience with fabricating aluminum shapes from flat stock to finished shape to applying (specifically window cladding and soffit/ fascia) but alas, I have never observed anyone in the process of making a seamless miter on aluminum eavestrough.
-You seem to be a very approachable person and this is the main reason why i am asking you and judging from your work I would be wise to take your advice.
-A family friend has asked me to redo their eavestrough and i do not want to look like a hack.
+You seem to be a very approachable person and this is the main reason why I am asking you and judging from your work I would be wise to take your advice.
+A family friend has asked me to redo their eavestrough and I do not want to look like a hack.

 respectfully,